platformsh/gha-template-pr-tests/README.md

 and then begin a visual regression test between the production environment and PR environment.
 If the visual regression test fails, will create a comment in the PR with a link to the visual regression report.

+Note that this action assumes it is ok to check the PR environment even if a valid certificate has not been issued when testing begins.

 ## Inputs
 * `github-token` - **REQUIRED**.
 Github [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with
 access rights to the target repository so we can work with the github api.
 You can reuse the default `GITHUB_TOKEN` that's created for the runner.